a-r-m-i-n/file_canonical/README.md

 2. Set a page or record, on which this file is located at
 3. After saving metadata, the canonical link get parsed and stored to database

-Now, when requesting the file in frontend, will add additional "Link" HTTP header (see screenshot 2).
+Now, when requesting the file in Frontend, will add additional "Link" HTTP header (see screenshot 2).

+### Auto Canonical Link

+The extension creates the canonical link automatically from HTTP referer, if enabled. (see Extension settings)

 ## Roadmap

-- Add canonical_link_parsed automagically by HTTP referrer
+- Add Logging
-    - Make this optional
-    - Match referrer host, with current host
+- Add info module, which lists files with canonical link
+  - There you should also be able, to remove the parsed canonical link
 - Add translations for locallang
 - Provide RST documentation
 - Publish in TER and on Packagist